souravs17031999/CCP-AWS-CLFC01/README.md

 - there is documentation (best practices, whitepapers, AWS Knowledge Center, forums, blogs
 - includes AWS Official Knowledge Center articles and videos covering the most frequent questions and requests that we receive from AWS customers.

+**AWS Personal Health dashboard**
+- you have a personalized view of the AWS service status that powers your application
+- Use the AWS Health Dashboard to learn about specific operational issues that affect your account.
+For example, if you receive an event for a lost Amazon Elastic Block Store (EBS) volume associated with one of your Amazon EC2 instances, you can quickly view how your resources are impacted, helping you to troubleshoot and remediate.
+- Personal Health Dashboard provides alerts and remediation guidance when AWS is experiencing events that may impact you

+**AWS service dashboard**
+- AWS Service Health Dashboard gives you an overview of how your AWS services perform
+- displays the general status of AWS services

 **AWS Support**
 - The AWS Trust & Safety team can assist you when AWS resources are implicated in the following abuse types:
 - Web content/non-copyright intellectual property that's objectionable content hosted on an AWS resource